jrschultz/VE5REV/_posts/2025-04-17-DeltaLoop.md

 Loop antennas are lot of fun to play around with and have lots of advantages for Ham Radio.
 I made a 20M Delta Loop a couple of years ago.
 Recently, I built a new 4:1 hybrid balun for it.

+**UPDATE:** Since this post I have moved to using a 2:1 balun and it's better.
+See [the updated post here](https://jrschultz.github.io/VE5REV/posts/DLoopRevisited/).

 ![Delta](./assets/DeltaLoop/DeltaLoop.webp)

 ## Advantages